 Continuous monitoring and post-marketing surveillance is, and will continue to be more important than ever.
 We look forward to continuing to work with our clients in managed care, health economics and outcomes, pharmacovigilance, and other organizations whose goals are to understand and mitigate drug safety risk, on advancing the science and practice of pharmacovigilance, and bringing drug safety to the next level.

-Do not hesitate to contact us if you’d like to discuss pharmacovigilance 2.0 and its impact on managed care, HEOR, or Drug Safety.
+See our comprehensive guide to using drug safety data to learn more about pharmacovigilance 2.0 and its impact on managed care, HEOR, or Drug Safety.